hilmanski/freeStuffDev/content/stuff/yepcode.md

 tags = ["PaaS","serverless","API"]
 +++
 Credit: 1.000 yeps/month
-Create up to 5 processes
+Processes: up to 5 by team
-Use up to 3 integrations
+Integrations: up to 3 by team
-Time by execution up to 5 minutes
+Time by execution: 5 minutes